nanoframework/nf-Community-Targets/CMSIS-OS/ChibiOS/BrainPad2/README.md

 - 1 x I2C
 - 1 x SPI

-In addition, the board has two on-board LEDs connected to PA1 and PA8 and are tested for use as GPIO, PWM.

-Further information can be found on http://www.ingenuitymicro.com/products/electron/ where firmware, board layout and schema can be found.
+Further information can be found on https://www.brainpad.com/ or https://forums.ghielectronics.com/c/brainpad/11 where schema can be found.